AnalyticsGate/AGR-Cloud-Setups/docs/releasenotes/2024/AGRCloud-620-beta.md

 *New Features*
 - New Code Signing Certificate
 - Dependent packages have been updated
+- A .NET6 Framework is no longer required
+- The code includes the .NET6 Framework automatically

 *Fixed Bugs*
 - General bug fixes to optimize processing